Farook0/DISCORD-BOT/README.md

-This is dicord bot powrd by mistral AI
+This is dicord bot powrd by mistral AI with twilio integerted